ASCENDynamics-NFP/static-ascendynamics-website/README.md

 - Submit a pull request

 ### Credits:
-- Include a list of the contributors and their contributions to the project.
+Include a list of the contributors and their contributions to the project.
   - Marcin: Setting up the initial site and organizaton.
   - Tim: Being a motivating factor.
   - Nic: Being a motivating factor.
   - Matt: Being a motivating factor.

 ### License:
-- State the license under which the project is distributed.
-For example: This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE.md file for details.